 SG&A expenses for the year ended December 31, 2020 decreased by \$4.6 million, or 5.1%.
-SG&A expenses as a percentage of net sales decreased by 10.9% in the year ended December 31, 2020 compared to the year ended December 31, 2019.
-The decrease in operating expenses as a percentage of sales was primarily driven by a decrease in marketing expenses which, as a percentage of net sales, represented a decline of 9.7% from 2019 to 2020.
-This decline was largely attributable to improved efficiency of our customer acquisition and conversion activities.
-In addition, we improved operating leverage from employee-related costs, which declined as a percentage of net sales by 1.0% from 2019 to 2020, which was partially driven by temporary COVID-related staffing changes.
+SG&A expenses as a percentage of net sales decreased by 10.9% in the year ended December 31, 2020 compared to the year ended December 31, 2019 primarily driven by improved efficiency of our customer acquisition and conversion activities, as our marketing expenses as a percentage of net sales declined to 18.7% in 2020, compared to 28.4% in 2019.
+In addition, we improved operating leverage from employee and other operating costs, which was partially driven by temporary COVID-related staffing changes.